morwy/kontor/README.md

         bureau.start()
     ```

 2. Create `server_configuration.json` file next to `start_server.py`.
-Example configuration may look like following:
+Example configuration may look like following (detailed description of each field is provided in [Configuration file breakdown](#configuration-file-breakdown) section):

     ```json
     {